-Gas Safety (Management) Regulations 1996
+The Gas Safety (Management) Regulations (GSMR)

 The Gas Safety (Management) Regulations (GSMR) 1996 require each Gas Transporter to prepare a Safety Case document that sets out in detail the arrangements in place in four main areas:

-The safe management of gas flows through the network, particularly those parts of the network supplying domestic consumers
+the safe management of gas flows through the network, particularly those parts of the network supplying domestic consumers

-The management of gas supply emergencies25, including those measures in place to minimise the risk of a gas supply emergency occurring
+the management of gas supply emergencies, including those measures in place to minimise the risk of a gas supply emergency occurring

-The management of reported gas escapes and gas incidents
+the management of reported gas escapes and gas incidents

-The management of gas quality and composition within safe parameters
+the management of gas quality and composition within safe parameters.

 Schedule 1 of GSMR describes the scope of the Safety Case.
-In particular, Schedule 1 states that the Safety Case must contain
+In particular, Schedule 1, paragraph 17, states that the Safety Case must contain:

-“17.
-Particulars to demonstrate that the duty holder has established adequate arrangements to ensure that the gas he conveys will be at an adequate pressure when it leaves the part of the network used by him.”
+“Particulars to demonstrate that the duty holder has established adequate arrangements to ensure that the gas he conveys will be at an adequate pressure when it leaves the part of the network used by him.”

-25 The Gas Safety (Management) Regulations 1996 define a gas supply emergency as being an ‘emergency endangering persons and arising from the loss of pressure in a network...’.
-The definition of danger is limited to risks from the gas itself.

 The Safety Case must be formally accepted by the HSE.
-Once accepted, there is a legal obligation on the Gas Transporter to comply with its Safety Case.
-Any changes to safety management systems, key technical policies and procedures concerning gas supply emergencies, staff resource levels, system operation changes, organisational changes or changes to commercial arrangements may require a material Safety Case revision.
-Such revisions will need approval by the HSE before they may be implemented.
+Once accepted, there is a legal obligation on the gas transporter to comply with its Safety Case.
+Any changes to:

+safety management systems

+key technical policies and procedures concerning gas supply emergencies

+staff resource levels

+system operation changes

+organisational changes or changes to commercial arrangements that may require a material Safety Case revision.

+will need approval by the HSE before they may be implemented.

-National Grid Gas’s Safety Case contains a section (Section 17: Adequate Network Pressure) that is relevant to the planning and development of the NTS to ensure that adequate pressure is maintained within the network under a range of operating conditions.
+Our Safety Case contains a section (Section 17: Adequate Network Pressure) that is relevant to the planning and development of the NTS to ensure that adequate pressure is maintained within the network under a range of operating conditions.
 This section of the Safety Case outlines the guidance documents used in the planning of the NTS (which are also described later in this document) and the use of validated network analysis models for planning (which is expanded upon in this document).

+Appendix B: Policy and guidelines for NTS planning

-Planning Regime
+Planning regime

-National Grid has legislative obligations relating to consent authorisations required when developing elements of the NTS in the form of:
+We have legislative obligations relating to consent authorisations required when developing elements of the NTS in the form of:

- Planning Act 2008

- Town and Country Planning Act 1990

-Generally speaking the Planning Act 2008 will apply to the construction of NTS pipelines whereas the Town and Country Planning Act 1990 will apply to the provision of fixed assets such as Compressor Stations and Pressure Reduction Installations.

 Planning Act 2008

+Town and Country Planning Act 1990.

+In general, the Planning Act 2008 will apply to the construction of NTS pipelines whereas the Town and Country Planning Act 1990 will apply to the provision of fixed assets such as Compressor Stations and Pressure Reduction Installations.

+Planning Act 2008

 The Planning Act 2008 (as amended) introduced changes to streamline the planning system by establishing a single consenting regime.
 Following changes introduced through the Localism Act 2011, the Planning Inspectorate replaced the Infrastructure Planning Commission (IPC), with Nationally Significant Infrastructure Project (NSIP) applications being determined by the relevant Secretary of State.
-Six energy related National Policy Statements (NPSs) have been produced by the Department of Energy and Climate Change, which were designated in July 2011.
+Six energy related National Policy Statements (NPS) have been produced by the Department of Energy and Climate Change, which were designated in July 2011.
 They set out the national policy framework for the development of energy infrastructure, and provide the primary basis for decision making.

 The Planning Act does not apply in Scotland, and does not apply to gas transporter pipelines in Wales.
 In these Countries gas transporter pipelines are installed under permitted development rights by virtue of the Gas Act 1995 (as amended).
-In response to the requirements of the Planning Act and the impending review of planning requirements in Wales, National Grid has developed a consistent approach for developing major infrastructure projects to be applied consistently across England, Wales and Scotland.
+In response to the requirements of the Planning Act and the impending review of planning requirements in Wales, we have developed a consistent approach for developing major infrastructure projects to be applied consistently across England, Wales and Scotland.

-Nationally Significant Infrastructure Projects
+Nationally significant infrastructure projects (NSIP)